 Whichever method you choose, you can expect your frozen garlic to last for up to 6 months.

-Therefore, freezing garlic is a great option if you know your garlic’s getting to the end of its shelf life, or you’ve just bought a bunch of garlic and you know you want it to last over 2 months.
+Therefore, freezing garlic is a great option if you know your garlic’s getting to the end of its shelf life or you’ve just bought a bunch of garlic and know you want it to last over two months.

 The Summary On Garlic

 In this article, you’ve got all you need to freeze garlic in three different ways.
-Here is the recap of the three options and their benefits:
+Here is a recap of the three options and their benefits:

 - Freeze garlic as unpeeled cloves if you’re short on time right now.
 This will extend your garlic’s shelf life and make cooking a little faster, but it won’t make prep any quicker.